RBC Mortgage Rates & Reviews

 Pros of a Cash Back Mortgage

 A cash back mortgage allows you added financial flexibility, which can help you to consolidate debts that have a higher interest rate into your mortgage, cover home closing costs, do a renovation, pad your savings, and even put money towards expenses or investments.
-Consolidating debts, which is very common with cash back mortgages, can especially save you money if you consolidate high interest debt such as a credit card or auto loan with the lower interest cash back you receive.
+Consolidating debts, which is very common with cash back mortgages, can especially save you money if you pay back high-interest debt, such as a credit card or auto loan, with the mortgage cash back you receive.

 Cons of a Cash Back Mortgage